JustMeZXX/Intelligent-Night-Time-Traffic-Surveillance/README.md

 The code will be released here.

 ### Bibtex
-If you find our work useful in your research, please consider citing:
+If you find our work useful for your research, please consider citing:

     @inproceedings{zhang2020night,
       title={Night Time Vehicle Detection and Tracking by Fusing Sensor Cues from Autonomous Vehicles},